Inside: A great big list of fun and engaging silly putty or theraputty activities and exercises for playing and learning with putty.

 Therapy putty or theraputty is a silicone based putty available in different resistance levels – colour coded according to how firm or soft the putty is.
 We use therapy putty in many different ways to address a variety of skill building and sensory needs; not only is it portable, inexpensive and relatively mess free, it is also a lot of fun to work and play with.

 As an alternative, you can make your own putty using our silly putty recipe to use in these activities as well.

 21 Silly Putty & Therapy Putty Activities & Exercises

-One of my girls’ favourite activities involves me hiding small objects inside the putty for them to retrieve.
-We usually use small beads or charms which require a fair amount of work to get out of the putty and we sometimes use a timer to see who can find all of their beads the quickest.
-Not only is this game fun but it also builds hand strength, co-ordination and develops fine motor skills.
+One of my girls’ favorite activities involves me hiding small objects inside the putty for them to retrieve.
+We usually use small beads or charms which require a fair amount of work to get out of the putty, and we sometimes use a timer to see who can find all of their beads the quickest.
+Not only is this game fun but it also builds hand strength and co-ordination.

 2. Making Confetti